Welcome! Thank you for your interest in our program.

 We are passionate about pathology and about training pathology residents.
 Our program offers residents a supportive and nurturing learning environment with focus on the individual resident's educational objectives.
 With some exceptions, our faculty members tend to be generalists with expertise in a subspecialty.
 This allows the resident to be exposed to a wide variety of material in the random order typical of generalist practices, but at the same time having subspecialty expertise readily available for consultation.
 Residents participate in the academic and scholarly activities of the Department of Pathology and its affiliated hospitals.
 Participation in research is strongly encouraged and supported, but is not required.

 We are located in an area endowed with a moderate climate and natural beauty with abundant outdoor recreational opportunities available year-round.
 Johnson City offers many of the amenities one expects in urban centers, but retains the feel of a small university town.
-According to the Chamber of commerce, Johnson City was ranked by Kiplinger in August 2010 as 5th out of the ten most affordable metro areas in the US, and Forbes Magazine (April 2010) ranked Johnson City 35th among best small places for business and careers.

 We hope that you will give our program serious consideration.
 If after exploring our website you still have any questions, we would be delighted to answer them.